Pogodno: History

-In 1908, Quistorp sold Neu Westend to the city, which then incorporated it into its boundaries in 1910.

-At the beginning of the 20th century, between Czorsztyńska and Poniatowskiego Streets was constructed the neighbourhood of Braunsfelde.
-It was called after one its first residents, Otton Braun, with the name meaning in German Braun's field.
-Later, between Hoene-Wrońskiego, Mickiewicza, Sienkiewicza, and Traugutta Street, was also developed the neighbourhood of Ackermannshöhe (from German: Ackermann's hill).
-It was named after then city high mayor, Friedrich Ackermann, who proposed its construction.
-Additionally, in the area of Somosierry Street was present the neighbourhood of Schönau (from German: beautiful view).
+The neighbourhood was bought by the city in 1908, which then incorporated it into its boundaries in 1910.
+At the beginning of the 20th century, the suburb of Braunsfelde was developed between the current Czorsztyńska and Poniatowskiego Streets, being named after one its first residents, Otton Braun, meaning "Braun's field" in German.
+Later, the neighbourhood of was developed between the current Hoene-Wrońskiego, Mickiewicza, Sienkiewicza, and Traugutta Streets.
+Its name translates to "Ackermann's hill", being named after the then city high mayor, Friedrich Ackermann, who proposed its construction.
+Additionally, in the area of Somosierry Street was also present the neighbourhood of Schönau (meaning "beautiful view" in German).

-In 1925, at 28 Karłowicza Street was opened an association football stadium, originally called the Rühl Arena, and now known as the Florian Krygier Municipal Stadium.
-It was a home stadium of team VfL Stettin.
+In 1925, the association football stadium, originally called the Rühl Arena, and now known as the Florian Krygier Municipal Stadium, was opened at the current 28 Karłowicza Street.
+It served as the home field of the team VfL Stettin.
 The building was rebuilt in 1949, following the Second World War, and begun hosting team Pogoń Szczecin in 1955.
 It was again rebuilt in 2022.